HuzaifaSubhani/Inventory-Management-System/InventoryManagement/README.md

     http://127.0.0.1:8000/
     ```

-## Screenshots
-(Add screenshots here if you'd like to showcase parts of your system, like the dashboard or product listing.)

 ## Usage
 1. **Admin Access**: Admin users can add, update, or delete products.
 2. **Staff Access**: Staff can view their assigned tasks and products.